-This quick workout focuses on changing up your speed, which will give you more of a calorie burn than working on the treadmill at a moderate pace for an hour.
-You’ll do 4 speed intervals at 1 minute each, with 2 minutes of lighter work in between.
+This quick workout involves high-intensity intervals focusing on changing up your speed, which will give you more of a calorie burn than walking on a treadmill at a moderate pace for an hour.
+You’ll do 4-speed intervals at 1 minute each, with 2 minutes of lighter work in between.

 The “feeling” column is helpful in identifying how hard you should feel you’re working, or your “perceived exertion.”
 This workout is great for anyone looking to up their calorie burn, or runners who are looking for a little speed work.

 30-Minute Hill Climber Treadmill Workout

 Get ready to work with inclines in this 30-minute hill-climber workout!
 This workout provides a 5-minute warm-up and then takes you on a series of speed and incline changes that give you the feeling of hiking on a mountain.

 The varying heart rate and aerobic/anaerobic combination will torch calories and fat and really increase your fitness level!
 Not to mention, anytime you raise the incline on your treadmill you target different muscle groups to mix things up and give your glutes and thighs a run for their money.
-Consider it the next best thing to hiking an exotic mountain somewhere—no plane ticket required.

 30-Minute Interval Treadmill Workout

 This workout is all about getting a solid 30-minute interval run.
-It provides you with a fairly steady jog/run combination so you’ll alternate between jogging at a lighter pace and running a little more intensely.
+It provides you with a fairly steady jog/run combination, so you’ll alternate between jogging at a lighter pace and running a little more intensely.

 The Walker’s Butt-Burner Treadmill Workout

-For all of you walkers who want to lose weight, this 15-minute workout takes your typical walk in the park and upgrade it to a calorie burning, butt-building workout.
+For all of you walkers who want to lose weight, this 15-minute workout takes your typical walk in the park and upgrades it into a calorie-burning, butt-building workout.
 Not only will getting your heart rate up help burn up extra fat, but the incline challenges are a great way to shape up your glutes.

 Give these four treadmill workouts a try to beat boredom, mix up your workout routine, and burn more fat in less time.
 Machines like the treadmill don’t have to be boring or ho-hum; they can actually be the perfect way to use intervals to get fit and lose weight.